-There are so many today who sadly, don’t read the Bible and have no idea of the beauty it contains.
-And this is mainly brought about by your own rebelliousness and sinful, human nature – and men loved darkness rather than light.
+Those who don’t read the Bible have no idea of the beauty it contains.
+And this is mainly brought about by their own unwanted trait of human nature – rebelliousness, and men loved darkness rather than light.
 John 3: 19.

 The objective of proper teaching is to impart knowledge based on truth and sound reasoning – what the benefits are from that teaching, and storing it in your heart.

 The objective of preaching is to impart beliefs based on the emotions of listeners – which only creates a perception, and is sometimes centred on fear.

 Unfortunately though, those who attend churches these days are expecting the first objective but in reality, it is more often the second one they receive.
 In this day and age, other pastimes that mean little, which are of no value, take precedence over reading the Bible and are only leading many in one direction - downhill.

 All believers, and particularly new babes in Christ, should always get into the habit of praying before reading any portion of scripture, asking God for the Holy Spirit to help you to understand what you read, and this is a good policy to adopt – the Spirit will never lie to you.
 The more often you read, the sooner the Spirit will come to you - if you are receptive to his leading, and that’s a good and profitable thing.
 Psalm 143: 10 says, Teach me to do thy will, for thou art my God: let thy good Spirit lead me unto the land of righteousness.
 There is so much encouragement in Psalms and there are more below, which are some of my favourites.